-WET tests should be run at least weekly (acute) or every two weeks (chronic) (note that only one test should be run at a time), for up to 5 tests, until either:
+WET tests should be run at least every two weeks (chronic) (note that only one test should be run at a time), for up to 5 tests, until either:

-- 1) 2 consecutive tests fail, or 3 out of 5 tests fail, at which point a pattern of toxicity will have been identified, or - 2) 2 consecutive tests pass, or 3 out of 5 tests pass, in which case no pattern of toxicity is identified.

-d.
-Preliminary Toxicity Investigation.

-- (1) When a pattern of toxicity is detected the permittee will notify the Director in writing within 5 days and begin an evaluation of the possible causes of the toxicity.
+- 1) 2 consecutive tests fail, or 3 out of 5 tests fail, at which point a pattern of toxicity will have been identified, or - 2) 2 consecutive tests pass, or 3 out of 5 tests pass, in which case no pattern of toxicity is identified. - d.
+Preliminary Toxicity Investigation. - (1) When a pattern of toxicity is detected the permittee will notify the Director in writing within 5 days and begin an evaluation of the possible causes of the toxicity.
 The permittee will have 15 working days from demonstration of the pattern of toxicity to complete an optional Preliminary Toxicity Investigation (PTI) and submit a written report of the results to the Director.
 The PTI may include, but is not limited to: additional chemical and biological monitoring, examination of pretreatment program records, examination of discharge monitoring reports, a thorough review of the testing protocol, evaluation of treatment processes and chemical use, inspection of material storage and transfer areas to determine if any spill may have occurred. - (2) If the PTI identifies a probable toxicant and/or a probable source of toxicity, the permittee shall submit, as part of its final results, written notification of that effect to the Director.
 Within thirty days of completing the PTI the permittee shall submit to the Director for approval a control program to control effluent toxicity and shall proceed to implement such plan in accordance with the Director's approval.
-The control program, as submitted to or revised by the
+The control program, as submitted to or revised by the Director, will be incorporated into the permit.
+After final implementation, the permittee must demonstrate successful removal of toxicity by passing a two species WET test as outlined in this permit.
+With adequate justification, the Director may extend these deadlines.